Trump's cabinet: The people around the president

-The 23-year-old is an avid user of both Twitter and Instagram, where her posts depict a glamorous lifestyle.
+She is an avid user of both Twitter and Instagram, where her posts depict a glamorous lifestyle.

 She kept a relatively low profile during the election campaign and is not thought to have the same input or influence as her siblings.